 Dig more into 2022 Jamstack framework stats here.

 Jamstack and eCommerce

 For your customers, that means fast performance and better UX overall.
 For your business, that means higher click-through rates (revenue) and better search engine ranking.

 Jamstack eCommerce Examples With Crystallize

-To get you going easier and faster with your business, we’ve made the following Jamstack ecommerce boilerplates.
+To get you going more easily and faster with your business, we’ve made a couple of Jamstack ecommerce boilerplates here.